caestradaa/Camilo_Estrada/README.md

 ## Welcome to my Portfolio

 Hi, I'm Camilo!
-I'm a Business Intelligence Analyst and MBA candidate with a mayor in Information Systems.
-You can contact me directly through my [LinkedIn](https://www.linkedin.com/in/caestradaa/) or send me an email to 📩 camilo.estrada.14@gmail.com
+I'm a BIn Analyst and MBA candidate.
+This is a brief overview of each of my projects, you can check the complete work by clicking on it.
+Contact me directly through my [LinkedIn](https://www.linkedin.com/in/caestradaa/) or send me an email to 📩 camilo.estrada.14@gmail.com